apache/apisix-website/website/docs/general/blog-contributing-guide.md

 - **Community**: Everything related to community, for example, "How to contribute to an open source project without writing code?".
 - **Events**: Related to events, for example, live streams, event previews, meetups and project meetings.
 - **Interview**: For example, Dr. Yang Li interview, Summer of Programming interview.
 - **Practical Case**: Includes best practices to follow.
 This is easily confused with **Technology**.
 The content of the article determines which tag the post belongs to.
-For example, "Running Apache APISIX on xxx platform" would belong to the Practical Case tag and "Apache APISIX vs Envoy" would belong to the Technology tag.
+For example, "Running Apache APISIX on the xxx platform" would belong to the Practical Case tag and "Apache APISIX vs Envoy" would belong to the Technology tag.
 - **Release**: Tag for release notes.
-Note that the release notes in blog posts are polished where as inline release notes are written by developers.
+Note that the release notes in blog posts are polished whereas inline release notes are written by developers.
 - **Security**: Security vulnerability notifications and methods to bypass security vulnerabilities.
 Currently there are [five articles](/blog/tags/security/), and they generally have CVE-xxxxxxx in its title.
 - **Technology**: Technical articles.
 Should not be confused with **Practical Case** (see above).
 - **User Case**: Posts about using Apache APISIX.
 Tell us how you are using Apache APISIX!